Askeran17/st-josephs-brotherhood/README.md

 ![The Brotherhood of Saint Joseph shown on a variety of screen sizes](assets/images/adaptive-size.png)

 ## Design
-I used wireframe to draw a page layout.
+I used program "Balsamiq Wireframes" to draw a page layout.

 ![Wireframe](assets/images/wireframe.png)